NEOLPAR/PHP-Symfony/rest/README.md

 7) Clearing cache
 -----------------

-Symfony2 work with cache.
-You could have any problem with permissions because the web server will work with an user and bash with other.
+Symfony2 works with cache.
+You could have some problems with permissions because the web server will work with a user and bash with other.

 0) Try the command 'app/console cache:clear' if you have any problem you can solve with the next steps.